 If we find that a tumble dryer is bad enough to be a Don’t Buy, you can be sure that it’s one to avoid.
 No matter how attractive the price may be, it won’t do a good job in your home and is best left in the shop.

-You can unlock this page and find out which tumble dryers are Don't Buys and which are Best Buys by taking out a £1 trial to Which?.
+Find out which tumble dryers are Don't Buys and which are Best Buys by joining Which? today.